Choosing a bong

 As the name suggests, multi-chamber bongs feature more than a single chamber, providing an additional level for smoke filtration.

-Usually, a multi-chamber bong has more than one percolator creating a dual-chamber design that the smoke has to travel through.
+Usually, a multi-chamber bong has more than one percolator, creating a dual-chamber design through which the smoke has to travel.
 This is highly beneficial for bong smokers who prefer their smoke extra smooth.

-A popular practice among users includes filling one chamber with warm water and the other with cold.
-This is because warm water proves more efficient at extracting tar from the smoke compared to its colder counterpart.
+A popular practice among users is filling one chamber with warm water and the other with cold water.
+This is because warm water is more efficient at extracting tar from the smoke than its colder counterpart.

 Therefore, using a multi-chamber bong you can fill the base chamber with warm water and the percs with cold water to filter more tar out and cold down the smoke.